csdurfee/csdurfee.github.io/content/the-unstreaky-GOAT.md

 When he's *hot*, he takes 29% of his shots in the restricted area (right near the basket, which is his highest percentage shot).
 When LeBron's *cold*, that jumps up to 45% of his shots.
 When he's hot, 29% of his shots are above the break 3's, but he only takes that shot 17% of the time when he's *cold*.

-LeBron's FG% at each type of shot doesn't change much between times when he's *hot* and *cold* and *in between*.
+LeBron's FG% for each type of shot doesn't change much between times when he's *hot* and *cold* and *in between*.
 He's a tiny bit better at corner 3's when he's cold vs. hot, but that's on very small volume.
 LeBron is usually attacking the middle of the court, not standing in the corner.

 LeBron's actually slightly worse at his three most common shot types (above the break 3, mid-range, restricted area) when he's on a cold streak.
-He's not un-streaky because he suddenly becomes a better shooter.
+He's not un-streaky because he suddenly becomes a better shooter when his shot hasn't been falling.
 He chooses to "go get a bucket" and seek out a higher percentage shot.

-[FIXME: these cold  minus hot numbers should have corner 3's combined]

 ```
 Change in FG% (cold minus hot):